thefrontside/frontside.com/src/blog/2021-05-14-avoid-cloud-native-churn-with-backstage.md

 ## Conclusion

-Backstage not only allows you to keep evolving your Cloud native strategy without compromising the productivity of your developers: it empowers them to take your organization to the next level by uncovering collaboration possibilities and promoting shared solutions on top of the Cloud.
+Backstage not only allows you to keep evolving your Cloud Native strategy without compromising the productivity of your developers: it empowers them to take your organization to the next level by uncovering collaboration possibilities and promoting shared solutions on top of the Cloud.
 Secrets management is but one example!
 The possibilities are quite broad for expanding Backstage to fit in your needs, from Enterprise API integrations with tools like WSO2 or Mulesoft, to putting together infrastructure workflows for data processing.